-I live the strange life of innkeepers, having my Sundays all together in a single dose and enjoying rest and relaxation when the world seems to be most busy, in the winter.
-Working 7 or 8 months in a row with no breaks has its disadvantages.
+I live the strange life of innkeepers, working 7 or 8 months in a row with no breaks.
 However, we also get to have longer holidays in December and escape the cold to sunny and exotic corners of the world.

 Back to the grayness of January I feel I am allowed some comfort food.
 Don’t you?

 Every spring I make wild sour cherry preserves.
-The cherries are tart like hell but intensely aromatic with an almondy aftertaste.
-They complement perfectly the buttery lightness of the brioche but you could use blackberry or blueberry jam.
+The cherries are incredibly tart but intensely aromatic with an almond-y aftertaste.
+They complement perfectly the buttery lightness of the brioche.
+Blackberry or blueberry jam are good alternatives if you have no sour cherry.
 The brioche is an adaptation of my friend Corinna’s fabulous torta di rose.

 - 1 egg

 - 3 gr.
 (1 teaspoon) active dry yeast

 - 400 g (3 cups) gr all-purpose flour